osohq/oso/docs/content/any/project/changelogs/NEXT.md

 - Native types (`Integer`, `String`, `Dictionary`, etc.) and equivalent host objects created with the `new` operator can now be unified transparently.
+- The debugger can now break on runtime errors.
 - The `var` command  in the debugger now automatically maps variable names to their temporary bindings.